AutorunContact/axiom-extension/README.md

 This script automatically reformats tweet dates on Axiom Trade for clearer and more intuitive reading! 🔍

-➡️ No user limit — follow as many users as you want.
-➡️ Import the Twitter accounts you follow into Twitter Tracker on User Tracker.
-➡️ Export the accounts you follow on User Tracker to share them with your friends.

 ➡️ Displays the tweet date in a full format: 12 June 2025 - 3:15 PM.
 ➡️ Adds the time elapsed since publication in parentheses: (2 hours), (5 minutes), etc.